The Art of Bathing Naked at Baden-Baden’s Friedrichsbad

 We think the Friedrichsbad is the best spa in Baden-Baden.

-But if you’re not comfortable trying on the nude German spa experience, the modern Caracalla spa is a great way to get your soak on.
+But if you’re not comfortable trying on the nude German spa experience – or want to experience a different spa – the modern Caracalla spa is a great way to get your soak on.
 Bathing suits are worn here, so it comes without the gawk factor.

 It offers more than 43,000 square feet of space to splash about, including steam rooms (with aromatherapy infusions), a hot water grotto, cold plunge pools and a brine inhalation room plus a swim-through passage to outdoor pools in the gardens.